 You may be able to evict a tenant for not paying rent.
 As per Utah law statutes, rent becomes late a day after it’s due.
 If you provide a grace period, make sure to mention it in the lease or rental agreement.

 Once the rent becomes due and you want to evict the tenant, you must serve them with a 3-Day Notice to Pay.
 This eviction notice will give your tenant a maximum of three days to either pay rent or move out.

 If the tenant pays within the notice period of 3 days, you must stop further eviction proceedings against them.
 But a tenant fails to pay or move out, you can move to court for further help.

 You can evict a tenant if they fail to uphold the terms of the lease.
 Examples of lease violations that may be applicable include exceeding the occupancy limit, causing negligent damage, and having an unauthorized pet.

 This notice simply gives the tenant 3 days to correct the violation.
 For example, to fix any negligent damage they may have caused.
 If they don’t do so within the 3 days, you may be able to use their security deposit to cover the repairs.

 If the tenant is conducting illegal activity in your rental, you must serve them this type of notice before proceeding with the eviction.
 In Utah, illegal activity is defined in three ways.

 Firstly, it’s defined as setting up or carrying on an illegal business.
-Secondly, it’s defined as permitting/maintaining a “nuisance” in a rental property.
+Secondly, it’s defined as permitting/maintaining a “nuisance” in a rental unit.

 Third, it’s defined as committing a “criminal act” on the rental property.
 Unlike other notices, with this one, the tenant has no other option than to move out.
-If they don’t, you may proceed with the eviction process in court.
+If the tenant remains in the unit, you may proceed with the eviction process in court.

 15-Day Notice to Quit.